goelpriyanka21/play-example-form/README.md

     (i.e. a Student that contains a List of Hobbies) in which display, binding, and validation can be done easily and understandably with a single class.

-  * **Integrity.**  The code provides validation in the StudentFormData class, and certain methods (such as Student.makeInstance) must assume that they are being passed a valid StudentFormData instance.
+  * **Integrity.**  The code provides validation in the PropertyFormData class, and certain methods (such as Student.makeInstance) must assume that they are being passed a valid PropertyFormData instance.
 That kind of assumption is worrisome, and annotation-based constraints could avoid it.
 Annotation-based constraints also offer the potential to simultaneously apply to both the database model and the form validation, which would be really nice.
 As a first step, I played around for a while with [Custom Data Binding](http://www.playframework.com/documentation/2.0/JavaForms),